With more schools expected to become academies, improving the conversion process is essential to being able to deliver for them

 We started working with DfE in Spring 2022 with the overall goal of enabling the Department to respond to academy transfer and conversion applications more efficiently, and building their capacity to deal with future increases in demand.

-What we need to create
+What we did

-We were tasked with delivering 3 main things.
+We were initially tasked with delivering 3 main things.
 A new minimum viable conversions and transfers process (known as the Manage Academy project), a new minimum viable product for concerns, and ensuring that other existing services are fit for purpose.

 Manage Academy covers everything from schools applying to become an academy until their transfer journey is complete.
 Whilst concerns covers issues with the way trusts are being run (these could be related to finances, governance or safeguarding).